EFTEC/PdoOne/README.md

 >
 > Every decimal version means that it patches/fixes/refactoring a previous functionality i.e. 1.5.0 -> 1.5.1 (fix)

+* 2.32.1 2022-06-11
+  * fixed a problem with mysql in Linux in the method getdeftablefk()
 * 2.32 2022-03-20
   * createTable() allows to specify the definition of the columns universally using a pseudo php syntax.
 * 2.31 2022-03-04